-Leading the field in superconducting magnet systems for over 55 years, the Magnet Systems Group has an unrivalled track record in the supply of standard and most challenging custom magnets across the world.
+Leading the field in superconducting magnet systems for over 55 years, the Magnet Systems Group has an unrivalled track record in the supply of both standard and the most challenging custom magnets across the world.

 The product range now includes:

 - 15 T /250 mm bore

 Split pair superconducting magnets, typically up to 15 T

 Custom designed superconducting magnets to suit specific applications